-Cusco or Qosqo in quechua, was the capital of the Inca empire called Tawantinsuyo.
+Cusco or Qosqo in Quechua was the capital of the Inca Empire called Tawantinsuyo.
 The streets of the city are over flowing with our country’s history.
 One can observe the different stages of the evolution from ancient times until the Conquest and its consequences.
-There are endless archeological sites to visit, grand cathedrals everywhere, museums, and lots of shops to explore.
+There are endless archeological sites to visit, grand cathedrals everywhere, museums, and many shops to explore.

-Upon your arrival to the cosmopolitan capital Cusco you will be greeted by our representative and transferred to your hotel where you will receive a short briefing then given the morning to acclimatize.
+Upon your arrival to the cosmopolitan capital Cusco, you will be greeted by our representative and transferred to your hotel.
+There you will receive a short briefing then given the morning to acclimatize.
 In the afternoon, we will introduce you to the Imperial Cusco City.
 Cusco’s history lives in its streets, squares, valleys and towns.
-You’ll find stunning destinations and examples of fine engineering by Inca stonemasons and living examples of the mix of Andean and Spanish culture.
-Continuing our journey we visit the Santo Domingo Convent built over the Koricancha, as well as the ancient Inca Palace, the main worship center of the Sun God.
-Our discoveries continue at the unmatched and mesmirizing archaeological site of Sacsayhuaman and its military Inca architecture which dominates the city.
-Finally we are introduced to the contrasts of the indigenous ancients Qenqo, Pucapucara and Tambomachay sites, located in the north east of the city.
+You will find stunning destinations and examples of fine engineering by Inca stonemasons and living examples of the mix of Andean and Spanish culture.
+Continuing our journey, we visit the Santo Domingo Convent built over the Koricancha, as well as the ancient Inca Palace, the main worship center of the Sun God.
+Our discoveries continue at the unmatched and mesmerizing archaeological site of Sacsayhuaman and its military Inca architecture, which dominates the city.
+Finally, we are introduced to the contrasts of the indigenous ancients Qenqo, Pucapucara and Tambomachay sites, located in the north east of the city.
 We then head back to your hotel in Cusco by early evening.

-With timeless charm we visit the archeological site of Moray also known as “The Greenhouses of the Incas” an evolutionary bowl of ecological difference.
+With timeless charm, we visit the archeological site of Moray also known as “The Greenhouses of the Incas” an evolutionary bowl of ecological difference.
 Levels of terraces are carved into a huge bowl, which was excavated by the Incas.
-The terraces have varied microclimates depending on how deep into the bowl they are, and so they were thought to have been used by the Incas to discover the optimal growing conditions for their crops.
+The terraces have varied microclimates depending on how deep into the bowl.
+They are thought to have been used by the Incas to discover the optimal growing conditions for their crops.

 If you wish to indulge in a few of the following activities on your own you can (not included in the price):